European shares edge down ahead of central bank moves

-LONDON European shares edged down from two-month highs on Wednesday after three days of gains made on hopes of more monetary stimulus from central banks and the progress made in dealing with the euro zone debt crisis.
+LONDON European shares retreated from two-month highs on Wednesday after three days of gains made on hopes of more monetary stimulus from central banks and progress made in dealing with the euro zone debt crisis.

-But strong demand for German debt at a bond auction underlined investor concerns that Europe's problems are far from resolved, sending yields on Spanish and Italian debt higher and putting the euro under pressure.

-However, activity was subdued, with U.S. markets closed for the Independence Day holiday and ahead of policy decisions from the European Central Bank and Bank of England on Thursday.
+Activity was expected to be subdued with U.S. markets closed for the Independence Day holiday, and ahead of meetings of European Central Bank and Bank of England policy makers on Thursday.

-In a quiet market Germany fund it easily able sell 3.3 billion euros of 5-year government bonds, receiving bids for 2.7 times the amount on offer.

-"What we are seeing is that ... this demand for safety remains intact," said Michael Leister, rate strategist at DZ Bank.

 European equity markets began their latest rally on Friday, having fallen sharply for much of June, after European Union leaders agreed on new measures to support the region's banks and address funding problems facing Spain.

-Investors have also been encouraged back into riskier asset markets by expectations that the ECB will cut rates on Thursday and may also inject fresh funds to counter the region's struggling economy.
+Investors have also been encouraged back into riskier asset markets by expectations that the ECB will cut rates on Thursday and may also inject fresh funds to help the euro area's struggling economies.

+"The depth and length of the economic slowdown in the euro zone appears to be increasing as tightening credit conditions and elevated uncertainty provides strong headwinds to growth on top of ongoing fiscal tightening," said Lee Hardman, currency economist at The Bank of Tokyo-Mitsubishi UFJ.

 A Reuters poll of economists showed a majority of economists expect the ECB to cut its main rate to 0.75 percent on Thursday, while money market traders are evenly split on whether the central bank will cut the deposit rate, a separate survey showed.

-"Investors will also want to see if the ECB President will highlight downside risks to growth and inflation, which will set the ground for more easing," said Paul Robson, currency strategist at RBS.

-The Bank of England is seen launching a third round of monetary stimulus at its meeting.
+The Bank of England is also expected to launch a third round of monetary stimulus.

 GLOBAL SLOWDOWN